SAP/open-ux-tools/.changeset/plenty-trains-carry.md

 '@sap-ux/ui-components': patch
 ---

-UISections.
-Fixes to support resize with 3 or more sections
+Enhancements to UISections: Supports resizing with three or more sections.